 You spend so much time trying to photograph a great recipe just to find out all of that precious time and effort went to waste because Foodgawker, yet again, has declined your submission.
 It is so frustrating!
 I feel your pain but, don’t give up!
-Here are 7 Tips to Get Your Photos Finally Accepted on Foodgawker!
+Here are 7 Tips to Get Your Photos Finally Accepted on Foodgawker and other recipe submission sites!

 Why You Need Your Food Photos on Foodgawker?